Afghan War Glossary

 Camp Baker.
 In March 2006 the Australian Defense Forces (ADF) established Camp Baker within the confines of Kandahar Air Field (KAF).
 The camp served a variety of purposes until it was closed in November 2015.

 Camp Lion.
-Former home of the Nowegian Special Operations Advisory Team and current home of Critical Response Unit 222 of the Afghan Ministry of Interior.
+Former home of the Nowegian Special Operations Advisory Team and current home of Crisis Response Unit 222 of the Afghan Ministry of Interior.
 Located on the military side of Kabul International Airport.

 Cannonball.
 Nickname pinned to a SF CW4 who pulled his canopy release assemblies slightly too early during a water parachute jump.